 We are required to pay quarterly amortization payments commencing in December 2020 through September 2025.
 The annual amount of principal amortization is based on a percentage of the loan balance at September 30, 2020.
-The annual amortization amounts are \$7.0 million for fiscal years 2021 and 2022 and \$8.75 million each for fiscal years 2023 - 2025.
+The annual amortization amounts are \$7.0 million each for fiscal years 2021 and 2022 and \$8.75 million each for fiscal years 2023 - 2025.
 The quarterly payments are in equal installments.
+During the year ended September 30, 2021, the Company made voluntary prepayments of \$16.3 million, bringing the total amount paid on the secured loan term loan to \$23.3 million.
+As of September 30, 2021, we have satisfied mandatory principal amortization until December 31, 2023.

 In addition to quarterly payments of the outstanding indebtedness, the loan agreement also requires annual payments of a percentage of excess cash flow, as defined in the loan agreement.
 The loan agreement states that an excess cash flow recapture payment must be made equal to (a) 75% of the excess cash flow for the immediately preceding fiscal year in which indebtedness to consolidated EBITDA ratio is greater than or equal to 2.50:1.0; (b) 50% of the excess cash flow for the immediately preceding fiscal year in which the funded indebtedness to consolidated EBITDA Ratio is less than 2.50:1.0 but greater than or equal to 1.5:1.0; or (c) 0% of the excess cash flow for the immediately preceding fiscal year in which the funded indebtedness to consolidated EBITDA Ratio is less than 1.5:1.0.
 In addition, the Company must make additional mandatory prepayment of amounts outstanding based on proceeds received from asset sales and sales of certain equity securities or other indebtedness.
+Due to the voluntary prepayment of term debt, there was no excess cash flow payment required.
 For additional information regarding the schedule of future payment obligations, please refer to Note 11 Commitments and Contingencies.

 On September 30, 2019, we executed a floating-to-fixed interest rate swap with First National Bank ("FNB") as counter party.
-The notional amount in the floating-to-fixed interest rate swap is \$36 million that matures in 2024.
+The notional amount in the floating-to-fixed interest rate swap on September 30, 2021 is \$22.8 million and matures in 2024.
+The notional amount was \$28.8 million at the end prior fiscal year.
 The remaining outstanding balance of our term loan is subject to interest rate fluctuations and the minimum LIBOR floor.
 On the notional amount, the Company pays a base fixed rate of 1.61%, plus applicable credit spread.
-As a result, for the year ended September 30, 2020, interest expense increased by less than \$0.2 million.
+As a result, for the year ended September 30, 2021, interest expense increased by approximately \$0.4 million.

 (b) The secured revolving line of credit has a ceiling of up to \$25.0 million.
 Borrowing on the line of credit is secured by liens on substantially all of the assets of the Company.
-The Company accessed funds from the revolving credit facility during the year, but has no outstanding balance at September 30, 2020.
+The Company accessed funds from the revolving credit facility during the year, but has no outstanding balance at September 30, 2021.

-The Company's total borrowing availability, based on eligible accounts receivables at September 30, 2020, was \$24.8 million.
+The Company's total borrowing availability, based on eligible accounts receivables at September 30, 2021, was \$25.0 million.
 As part of the revolving credit facility, the lenders agreed to a sublimit of \$5 million for letters of credit for the account of the Company, subject to applicable procedures.